 Buy: Member's Mark Nonstick 10-Inch Restaurant Fry Pan, $15 at Sam's Club

-Consumer Reports recently ran a test to find the best frying pans for $40 or less.
+Consumer Reports recently ran a test to find the best nonstick frying pans.
 Out of 21 pans, this one tied for second, earning 81 points and "excellent" ratings for cooking evenness, nonstick food release, ease of cleaning, and handle temperature.
 The pan that came in first place?
 A set of Zwilling J.A.
 Henckels nonstick pans that retail for $100.
 (The pan that tied, by the way, is the Red Copper 10-Inch Frying Pan, which costs $20 at Target.)

 Not a Sam's Club member?
 You can find the pan on Amazon (under the old private label name, Daily Chef) for around $25, which is still cheaper than the first-place winner.